Cat Folk are Fantastic Sapient Species

 - Solatorobo's Felineko are a race of Cat Folk who follow several cat stereotypes, such as being fiercely independent, quite aggressive, moody, calculating, agile, and naturally skilled at magic.
 They come in several different breeds, from common house cats to tigers.

-- Star Wars: The Old Republic has the Cathar, a race of humanoid felines.
+- Star Wars: The Old Republic features the Cathar, a mostly Republic-aligned race of humanoid felines.
+The first Non-Player Companion of the Republic Trooper class is a Cathar trooper Aric Jorgan.

 - Rengar from League of Legends is a leonine humanoid whose backstory and motivations are more than a little reminiscent of a Predator.
 His Headhunter skin further drives this point home.